The Feeling Good Therapist - Experimental Technique

 Zane: Well done!

 Richard: Awesome!
 Well, let's pause right here.
-Thanks, everyone for watching this experimental technique, really well conducted by Zane Pierce and if you want to learn more about Zayn, you can look at it his information below.
+Thanks, everyone for watching this experimental technique, really well conducted by Zane Pierce and if you want to learn more about Zane, you can look at it his information below.
 And if you want to learn more about these skills and techniques, feel free to subscribe to this channel.

 It's been a pleasure being able to demonstrate this to everyone.